-PHY 131 - General Physics I, 4 credit hours
+PHY 131 - Physics for Scientists and Engineers I, 4 credit hours

+Prerequisite(s): Four years of high school mathematics, including trigonometry, or MTH 140.

-Prerequisite(s): The student is assumed to have had high school mathematics through algebra and pre-calculus.
-Corequisite(s): High school physics and a familiarity with calculus are highly recommended or calculus can be taken concurrently.
-Except by permission of the instructor, PHY 151 is to be taken concurrently with PHY 131 and PHY 152 to be taken concurrently with PHY 132.
+Corequisite(s): Except by permission of the instructor, PHY 151 is to be taken concurrently with PHY 131 and PHY 152 to be taken concurrently with PHY 132.